omeka/omeka-s-enduser/docs/modules/csvimport.md

 - `editor`
 - `reviewer`
 - `author`
-- `researcher`
+- `researcher`.

 ![The same table as above, now with the mapping drawer open and the dropdown activated to show the three options.](../modules/modulesfiles/csvimport_usersMap.png)

-Once you have completed the mappings, click the Import button.
+Once you have completed the mappings, click the "Import" button.

 !!! note
 	Users will not be notified via email when an account is created for them using CSV Import.
 Normally, when you create an account manually, the email address is sent a notification including a link to set their password.
 Currently, CSV Import does not send those emails and so users cannot set their own passwords.
-Site administrators must set passwords and then email them manually once users are created via CSV Import.
+Site administrators must set passwords and then share them manually once users are created via CSV Import.

 ## Manage past imports

-To review past imports, click on the CSV Importer module and select the "Past Imports" tab.
+To review past imports, click on the CSV Import module and select the "Past Imports" tab.

 ![CSV Import subtab options on left hand nav](../modules/modulesfiles/csvimport_pastimportsnav.png)

 This will display a table with the following columns:

-- An *Undo* Checkbox
+- An **Undo** Checkbox
-- *Date* of import
+- **Date** of import
-- *Action* of the import (create, append, revise, update, replace, or delete).
+- **Action** of the import (create, append, revise, update, replace, or delete).
 	- Beneath the action description there are links to the job details and job log.
-- *Comment* entered on import or indicating an error
+- **Comment** entered on import or indicating an error
-- *Result* the items updated, added, or deleted
+- **Result** the items updated, added, or deleted
-- *Status* of import
+- **Status** of import
-- Import *Owner*.
+- Import **Owner**.

 ![CSV Import past imports table](../modules/modulesfiles/csvimport_pastimports.png)